Client: Quaker Oats

-Our team was challenged to come up with a shopper marketing program for Cap'n Crunch at Dollar General which would increase store traffic, add to basket size, engage the shopper, and increase sales.
+Our team was challenged to come up with a shopper marketing program for Cap'n Crunch at Dollar General, which would increase store traffic, add to basket size, engage shoppers, and increase sales.

-We created an online interaction designed to keep people coming back to the site every day, for the duration of the six week program, to play for a chance to instantly win $10 Dollar General gift cards.
+Our online interaction was designed to keep people coming back to the site every day and play for a chance to instantly win $10 Dollar General gift cards.
 The users sailed their ship from island to island and their progress was shown on a map.
-A sweepstakes layer encouraged store visits to check-in via geo-location, for a chance to win a $100 Dollar General gift card.
+A sweepstakes layer encouraged store visits to check-in via geo-location for a chance to win a $100 Dollar General gift card.
 Each time a user interacted with the game, they were presented with a Cap'n Crunch coupon.

 $40,000 in Dollar General gift cards were awarded as prizes.